 I have been practising Buddhism and meditation for over 25 years.
-I integrate mindfulness into our work to help you connect more fully with yourself and so develop greater awareness of who you are and what’s calling for your attention.
+I integrate mindfulness into my approach to help you connect more fully with yourself and so develop greater awareness of who you are and what’s calling for your attention.

 In addition, I undertake regular study and training to keep in touch with new developments, to expand my knowledge and understanding, and to exchange ideas with other therapists.
 Over the years I have been fortunate to have been mentored by some very experienced and talented psychotherapists and trainers.